 I am working with the North Carolina Department of Agriculture & Consumer Services to bring you profiles of beef-producing farms in North Carolina who sell their beef at non state-supported farmers’ markets.
 We are very fortunate here in NC to have so much variety and so many choices when it comes to purchasing meat, fruit, vegetables, and more from local vendors.
 Today, we are profiling 5 farms who are selling their beef in the Triangle area (Raleigh/Durham/Chapel Hill).

 I had the pleasure of meeting Bryan Horton from Fickle Creek Farm at the Western Wake Farmers’ Market on the first Saturday of the Spring market to hear about their meat and to buy some for today’s recipe.
-Here’s the video I shot, and afterwards, I’ll tell you some more fun facts about Fickle Creek Farm.
+Here’s the video I shot, and then read on for some fun facts about the farm!

 Fickle Creek Farm

-In preparation for this post, I emailed with Noah Ranells, who has been with the farm since 1999.
-Between the questions I asked and information I found online, I have put together this list of fun facts about Fickle Creek Farm.
+Between the questions I asked the farmer and information I found online, I have put together this list of fun facts about Fickle Creek Farm.

 - What started off small with just a handful of animals has turned into a 215 acre operation producing beef, pork, lamb, chicken, eggs, and produce.